 What challenges were you trying to solve with Sprinklr’s artificial intelligence capabilities – Sprinklr Intuition?

 It all started a little over a year ago, when our Chief Communications Officer Robert Gibbs – former White House Press Secretary under Obama – came to me and said he wants my team to develop a capability so that he and his exec team could have three things:

 Lucky for us, Sprinklr had just rolled out Smart Alerts – an AI capability that automatically sends an email, SMS and dashboard notification when there is a rapid change in sentiment or rapid increase in number of mentions for a specific word or phrase.

 How did you develop a process for setting up Mcdonald’s Smart Alerts?

 Once we understood which alerts we needed and the people who needed the alerts, we then partnered with Sprinklr’s Managed Services team to build out a process for setting up Sprinklr Smart Alerts in each market.
 We had three requirements for the types of alerts we wanted:

 We needed to make sure that the Sprinklr Smart Alerts managed all three of these types of anomalies.
-We worked closely with Sprinklr to set up the topic taxonomy with the different types of anomalies in Sprinklr Smart Alerts and to activate them.

 How did you test the alerts?